stuffedwombat/stuffedwombat.github.io/index.md

-My name is Josh, but I am better known as Stuffed Wombat<br>
+My name is Josh, but I am better known as Stuffed Wombat.<br>

 *I [make](games) games and [think](thinking) about  making games.* <br>